All Path-Breaking Initiatives

 Sponsor: Global Fund for AIDS TB and Malaria

 Saksham (which means “making capable”) is a project of the Tata Institute of Social Sciences funded by the Global Fund since 2008 to support the Ministry of Health and Family Welfare in its fight against HIV and TB.
-Saksham has shaped the Psychosocial support program for HIV and Tuberculosis (TB) in the country.
-Globally, Saksham is the only programme managed by a public national academic institution under the Global Fund.
+The Saksham project focuses on supporting and strengthening national response for both HIV and TB.

 Saksham Jan Urja

 In collaboration with the Mumbai District TB Control Society, Saksham also undertook an initiative to meaningfully and gainfully engage TB survivors under the project titled ‘Saksham Jan Urja’.
 The project was funded by Tata Power Development Trust and was initiated in January 2020.
 In August 2021 the project was integrated under the GFATM grant for the period April 2021-March 2024.
 The survivors are termed “Saksham (Against TB) Saathi” and undertake telephone counselling to address stigma, presenting a positive picture of TB treatment, debunking the myths around TB and emphasize the importance of treatment adherence.
 The model integrated within the NTEP from November 2021 in Mumbai and 24 Saksham Saathis are placed within the TB Centres in Mumbai.